Hazardous Wastes

 Total number of industries against which legal action is under process

-Recommendations for closure sent to respectiv MunicipalCommissioners
+Recommendations for closure sent to respective MunicipalCommissioners

 109